The list of crops you can plant in August for fall and winter harvest is actually quite long.

 First off, Here’s a fresh video I filmed for 2019 on this topic.
 Check it out and be sure to subscribe to my channel while you watch it!

 Your exact planting dates are based on your expected first frost date.
 Planting for a good fall and winter harvest starts 6 to 8 weeks before your first anticipated frost date.
 So for most of us that planting date will fall somewhere in the month of August.

 Let’s use my garden as a quick example.
-I live in a zone 6a, almost zone 5.
+I live in zone 6b.
 My first frost usually comes right around October 1st.
 So counting back 6 to 8 weeks gives me a 2-week planting range of August 1st to August 15th.
 As long as I get things planted during that time frame I can expect a good harvest that will start in the fall and continue through the winter.

 Now let’s talk about the 9 crops you can plant in August that I consider the base crops for planting a fall and winter garden.